monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

 ## Integrated Docker registry

-Verify that the registry is up and running in the `default` namespace:
+Verify that the registry is up and running in the `default` project:

     oc get all -n default

-Try redeploying the registry:
+Redeploy the integrated Docker registry:

     oc deploy docker-registry --retry